Summary

 Install VS Community edition

+You need to install a compatible version of VS with SGG.
 In order to find the latest supported version of Visual Studio Community for the SGG you can either check for the comments of last commit for the installation scripts (e.g. look up for the comments of build_sgg_x64.bat) at the github repository or you can check the script source code.

 The installation is pretty straightforward for Visual Studio so no further instructions are included in this article.